peteretep/peteretep.github.io/_posts/2016-05-01-wind-turbine-blades.md

 The requirement for larger blades is expected to continue.
 Advances in design, manufacturing techniques and materials are needed to meet the requirements of tomorrow's wind turbine blades.
 Manufacturers differ on the best route to achieve these larger blades.
 While Blade Dynamics are developing a modular system based on new technologies, Vestas are introducing more carbon fiber and LM Wind Power are concentrating on minor improvements to existing, well understood technologies.
 Each approach is a valid engineering solution and it remains to be seen which approach will be most successful.

+A properly formatted paper with citations is available [here](../papers/turbine_blades.pdf)